marquesdasilva/mobilechinook/README.md

 Application
 =============
-  Available to: android and windows phone <br/>
+  Available to: android
-  Tested in: windows phone 8 and android 4.1-4.4
+  Tested in:  android 4.1-4.4

 Web Plataform
 =============